 Signs of Spoiled Behavior During the Early Years: “Demanding”

 The most common label and behavioral indicator used during early childhood to describe a spoiled child is “demanding.”

 Toddlers and older preschool-age children are often called spoiled when they consistently scream and tantrum to get what they want, when they don’t get what they want, and when they hear the word “no.” Contrary to popular belief, parents who give in to demanding behavior are not doing so because they want to raise spoiled children.
 Instead, they do so to make the behavior stop.

-The problem with this relational dynamic between parent and child is that with age comes an increased ability to wait and function independently.
+The problem with this relational dynamic between parent and child is that an increased ability to wait and function independently comes with age.
 Not requiring children to do what they are capable of doing creates regressive conduct characterized and viewed by society as spoiled behavior.

 Solving Demanding Behavior

 Toddlers are rapidly forming deliberate sounds and attaching them to desired objects and people.
 Two-year-olds use one or more words to ask for what they want.
 For it to grow and flourish, verbal language requires both responsiveness and opportunities to practice.
 If left unacknowledged, children will remain in an infant stage of development.

 When, for example, parents give food to screaming and/or demanding children who can communicate verbally, they do so because they believe satisfying the physical need of hunger will stop the screaming.
 But in reality, it functions to nurture it.
 Conversely, if moms and dads require children to use the language they are capable of, the demanding or spoiled-like behavior will go away naturally.

 Signs of Spoiled Behavior During Middle Years: “Inconsiderate”